foundry-rs/book/src/forge/differential-ffi-testing.md

 ## Differential Testing
-// TODO: !DMFXYZ! not exclusively focused on FFI testing, can broaden language.

-Forge can enable differential testing across languages and implementations using the `ffi` [cheatcode](../cheatcodes/ffi.md).
+Forge can enable differential fuzz testing between different implementations, and even against non-EVM executables using the `ffi` [cheatcode](../cheatcodes/ffi.md).

 [Differential testing](https://en.wikipedia.org/wiki/Differential_testing) cross references multiple implementations of the same function by comparing each one's output.
 Imagine we have a function specification `F(X)`, and two implementations of that specification: `f1(X)` and `f2(X)`.
 We expect `EQ(f1(x), f2(x))` for all x that exist in an appropriate input space and some equality function EQ.
 If `!EQ(f1(x), f2(x))`, we know that at least one function is incorrectly implementing `F(X)`.
 This process of testing for equality and identifying discrepancies is the core of differential testing.